uptownkat/Maggie-Portfolio/SQL/Hospital/README.md

 - and more

-###   Insights
+###   Insights & Recommendations

-Here are insights that I derived from the analysis of the datasets addressing the issues that can help this hospital network to streamline operatures, allocate reources, and implement data-driven strategies to improve patient outcomes.
+Here are insights that I derived from the analysis of the datasets addressing the issues that can help this hospital network to streamline operatures, allocate resources, and implement data-driven strategies to improve patient outcomes.

 #### Improving Patient Outcomes